 2. preserve the effectiveness of email as a business communication medium,

-3. prevent potential breach of the US CAN-SPAM Act by employees, and
+3. prevent a potential breach of the US CAN-SPAM Act by employees, and

-4. to generally encourage adherence to e-mailing best practices.
+4. to generally encourage adherence to e-mail best practices.

-The practice of sending unsolicited, commercial mass e-mails represents a potential threat to organizational reputation and may be violation, which defines the quantity and characteristics of bulk commercial e-mails that may legally be sent.
-All communications with customers, prospects and other professionals reflect XXX.
-In light of increasing antipathy to unsolicited email promotions of any kind, it is generally in the best interest of XXX to limit electronic mailings to legitimate communications with individuals have indicated a willingness to receive them.
+The practice of sending unsolicited, commercial mass e-mails represents a potential threat to organizational reputation and maybe violation, which defines the quantity and characteristics of bulk commercial e-mails that may legally be sent.
+All communications with customers, prospects, and other professionals reflect XXX.
+In light of increasing antipathy to unsolicited email promotions of any kind, it is generally in the best interest of XXX to limit electronic mailings to legitimate communications with individuals who have indicated a willingness to receive them.

 All individuals who use the e-mail systems and addresses to send bulk e-mails to customers, prospects, or other types of recipients.